mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 * We enhanced encrypted file sync on Android.

-### Known Issues
+### Known Issues {#kis-713}

-* In this version we addressed a cookie encryption issue which turned out to be incompatible with the existing mechanism.
+* We addressed a cookie encryption issue which turned out to be incompatible with the existing mechanism.
 This leads to the following exception when loading the app: `java.security.InvalidAlgorithmParameterException Unsupported IV length: 16 bytes.
 Only 12 bytes long IV supported`
     * Fixed in [Native Template 7.0.14](#fix-cookie-encryption).

 ## 7.0.12 {#712}